svewap/nnrestapi/Documentation/Introduction/Index.rst

     {"title":"Nice title", "text":"And this is the text!"}

 Looks pretty straight forward, right?
 The JavaScript in the frontend application says: "GET me that data" and the backend delivers the above string.
-From there it's only a oneliner to convert the string to an "normal" JavaScript Object:
+From there, it's only a one liner to convert the string to a "normal" JavaScript Object:

 .. code-block:: javascript

     let data = JSON.parse('{"title":"Nice title", "text":"And this is the text!"}');
     console.log( data.title );

-What about sending data back to the backend, for example if you wanted to save it in the database?
+What about sending data back to the backend, for example, if you wanted to save it in the database?
 Let's modify the title and send it back:

 .. code-block:: javascript